Ryan (lead vocals, guitar, piano), Mike (guitar), Chris (bass), and Brian (drums)

 “Hookier than a bass tournament” is how lead singer, guitarist, and pianist Ryan Carson’s music has been described.
-After years of playing in bands, Ryan decided to reach out to someone he knew he could rely on; his bass guitarist cousin Chris St. John.
-They realized family ties also led to musical camaraderie.
-After all, their grandmother had always wanted them to form a family band.
+After years of seeking the right combination of band mates, Ryan finally heeded his grandmother's advice to seek the reliability of family and chose to reach out to his bass guitarist cousin, Chris St. John.

-Both of Waiting For London’s EPs Worth The Wait and Brilliant Together are produced by Loud Lion Productions, co-owned by Lakeshore’s Jesse Castro and Ben Lionetti, and is the culmination of years of hard work for all involved.
+Both of Waiting For London’s EPs, Worth The Wait and Brilliant Together, were produced by Loud Lion Productions, co-owned by Lakeshore’s Jesse Castro and Ben Lionetti, and are the culmination of years of hard work for all involved.

-“We’re truly excited to share our music,” Ryan states.
-“Our EPs pull elements from pop, rock, jazz, and even strands of classical music.
-It’s an eclectic fusion of our influences and individual personalities.
-We can’t wait to get out there to perform these songs and see what the future holds.”
+“We’re truly excited to share our music,” Carson states.
+“Our latest EP Brilliant Together is across the spectrum from pop to rock.
+We cannot wait to get out there to perform these songs and see what the future holds.”

 Rounded out by guitarist Mike Ranieri and drummer Brian Brindle, Waiting For London is currently writing new music to release a new EP and gearing up to perform shows.